USS Comstock (LSD 45) underway in the western Pacific Ocean

-PACIFIC OCEAN (July 2, 2020) Culinary Specialist Seaman Zuniga Larreynaga, from Lynn, Mass., chops onion stems in the galley aboard the amphibious dock landing ship USS Comstock (LSD 45).
+PACIFIC OCEAN (July 3, 2020) - Amphibious dock landing ship USS Comstock (LSD 45) transits the Pacific Ocean during a replenishment-at-sea with fleet replenishment oiler USNS Henry J. Kaiser (T-AO 187).
 Comstock is underway in the western Pacific Ocean conducting routine operations.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Jeffery L. Southerland)

 |Date Taken: